 3. Place a small handful of E.B.
 Stone Sure Start in the bottom of the hole and incorporate into the soil.

 4. Make sure the top of the original root ball is one inch above ground level.

 5. Firmly tap soil to remove any air pockets.

 6. Water in with Bonide Plant Starter.

 Pink or blue?
 The choice is yours.
-In our soils, Hydrangeas will generally turn pink.
-You can change the intensity of the pink to red or even turn them blue.
+In the southeast, Hydrangeas will generally be blue.
+You can change the intensity of the blue or even turn them pink.

-Regular application of Jack’s Classic Hydrangea intensifies the pink while regular feeding with an acid-type fertilizer and using lime, turns blossoms blue or lavender.
+Regular application of garden sulfur intensifies the blue while regularly applying lime, turns blossoms pink.
 Feeding well ahead of flowering is recommended to achieve desired color.
 However, Pike Nurseries recommends choosing a hydrangea variety that is your desired flower color for the best results.

 Keep soil moist and never allow drying out.
 Regular watering during the heat of summer is a must.